AtillaTR/twitter-2-elasticsearch/README.md

 ## :rocket: Technologys

-This project was developed with these technologys:
+This project was developed with these technologies:

 - [Python](https://docs.python.org/3/)
 - [Apache Kafka](https://kafka.apache.org/)